Categories

 Uncategorized

-We hope you are keeping safe and well as significant rainfall continues across the region.
+We hope you are keeping safe and well, as significant rainfall continues today.

 It’s important to continue to monitor the Hazard Watch website (link) and ABC News Radio for weather updates.
 For urgent situations, call the SES at 132 500 or dial 000 in an emergency.